glee2429/CS540_W21_DBMS/Lecture/Wk4.md

 ---------------
 ## Denormalization

+Generally, normalization improves data integrity, but there are some limitations.
+1. Slow performance: queries on normalized schemas need more JOINs.
+2. Low readability: normalized schemas are often hard to understand.

-There are two types of situation to make a case for denormalization.
+Considering these drawbacks, there are two types of situation to make a case for denormalization.

 ### Online Analytical Processing (OLAP)
 - Analytical queries (mostly for pulling data and not much need for normalization)